AndreasHeindorff/MEAN_Period_5/README.md

 #### 11. Explain and demonstrate the difference between the simple chat system in your own WebSocket + Node.js backend vs. Firebase.

 The difference between the two backends is that with Node.js, I had to manually create the backend.
 Having to set up MongoDB, mongoose, create Schemas etc. If I was to add security, that would add even more work on my end.
 With the FireBase chat system I "almost only" had to insert the refference to my app at FireBase.
 Hosting my chat apps at FireBase vs Openshift would've been the same story.
-It's way more simplified.
+Implementing sockets with a Node.js backend is also at least 5 times the work, compared to what it would take with FireBase.